 This work was produced during the pandemic while isolating at home.
 The video follows a boy’s response to COVID-19.
 The boy participates in his community’s “isolate, test, treat and trace” initiative, marked by red crosses on their homes.
 This work reflects on COVID-19, our relationship with the environment and sustainability.
 This work features minor digital image manipulation where symbolic red crosses were added to trees and homes.

 Shot in Melbourne’s CBD, this photo series selectively erases elements of the environment surrounding figures in public space.
 My images are purposely missing visual cues – partially erased, stark; the human body against an enhanced dark background to emphasize isolation, gesture, colour and movement.
 The images exaggerate a powerful natural mid-afternoon light that creates an intense contrast between the public and the urban environment.
-This project relates to my practice of utilizing erasure as a means to represent partial blindness.
+This project relates to my practice of utilizing erasure to mirror partial blindness as an element in my image-making.

 A late night photo series exploring the empty storefronts in what are typically busy daytime stores, banks and other businesses.
 Many businesses in Melbourne regularly keep their lights on through the night.